Score Attack: A Lower Bound Technique for Optimal Differentially Private Learning: Introduction

 The difference between the unconstrained minimax risk and the privacy-constrained minimax risk quantifies the cost of differential privacy, or the amount of accuracy that is inevitably lost due to differential privacy, regardless of how well the differentially private algorithm is designed.
 Characterizing the minimax risk under privacy constraints is technically difficult, and there have been active efforts to quantify the cost of differential privacy, in such problems as mean estimation \cite{barber2014privacy, kamath2018privately, kamath2020private, cai2021cost}, top-$k$ selection \cite{bafna2017price, steinke2017tight}, linear regression \cite{cai2021cost}, and so on.

 A key step in establishing minimax theory, whether constrained or unconstrained, is the derivation of minimax lower bounds.
 In the classical unconstrained setting, several effective lower bound techniques have been developed in the literature, including Le Cam's two-point argument, Assouad's Lemma, and Fano's Lemma.
 (See \cite{le2012asymptotic, tsybakov2009introduction} for more detailed discussions on minimax lower bound arguments.)
 However, these methods are not directly applicable to the privacy-constrained setting, and new technical tools are needed.
-Another line of work \cite{barber2014privacy, karwa2017finite, acharya2018differentially, acharya2021differentially} lower bounds the privacy-constrained minimax risk using differentially private analogs of traditional Le Cam's, Fano's, and Assouad's inequalities.
-Similar to the original versions, these differentially private analogs can, in principle, be applied to general estimation and testing problems and lead to tight lower bound results in discrete distribution estimation \cite{acharya2018differentially, acharya2021differentially}, but their effectiveness in other statistical problems has yet to be fully explored.

-In this paper, we introduce a general technique named the ``score attack" to establish lower bounds on the privacy-constrained minimax risk.
+In this paper, we introduce a general technique named the ``score attack'' to establish lower bounds on the privacy-constrained minimax risk.
 The method is applicable to any statistical model with a well-defined score statistic, which is simply the gradient of the log-likelihood function with respect to the model parameters.
-After presenting the technique in general terms in Section \ref{sec: setup}, we use it to derive precise privacy-constrained minimax lower bounds across four statistical models: the low-dimensional generalized linear models (GLMs), the Bradley-Terry-Luce model for pairwise comparisons, the high-dimensional sparse GLMs, and nonparametric regression.
+After presenting the technique in general terms in Section \ref{sec: setup}, we use it to derive precise privacy-constrained minimax lower bounds across four statistical models: the low-dimensional generalized linear models (GLMs), the Bradley-Terry-Luce model for pairwise comparisons, the high-dimensional sparse GLMs, and non-parametric regression over the Sobolev class.